Swimming during pregnancy can be a safe and healthy way to exercise. Many moms-to-be find that it can also be a calm and

 Chlorine can be a concern when it comes to pools.
 There has been no sign that a properly chlorinated pool poses any risk to an expectant mother or unborn baby.
 Swimming in the ocean is fine but normal precautions should be taken.
 If you choose to take a dip in the sea it should never be in bad or cold weather.
 Avoid swimming out and instead stay closer to the shore.

 Don’t enter rough waters.
 This will prevent you from getting knocked down and pushed around by the waves.
-It is best to not turn your back to the ocean as currents are not predictable.
-You should stay out of waters in where they may be sharks.
+It is best not to turn your back to the ocean as currents are not predictable.
+You should stay out of waters where sharks may be found.
 If you want to go for a swim in the local lake make sure you know if the water is clean or not.
 It is not safe for anyone to swim in contaminated waters.

 The ideal temperature for swimming is between 78 and 84 degrees Fahrenheit.
 If the water feels too hot or too cold then avoid swimming at that time.
 Avoid hot tubs while pregnant.
 The hot water could increase your body temperature to 102.2 degrees.
 Having an elevated body temperature could lead to possible complications.
 Swimming after in-vitro fertilization (IVF) is a split topic.
 Some physicians deem it safe while others would prefer you avoid it for a length of time.
 Consult your healthcare provider in this case.

 There are many positives to swimming for a pregnant woman.
 Pregnancy brings about many incredible changes in your body.
 Sometimes a relaxing swim is well needed.
 Have fun but take precautions and don’t forget your sunscreen!

 Featured image source: